-Getting a proper grip on your gun is very important.
-Your gun must become an extension of your hand and arm as it replaces the finger in pointing at an object so proper gun grip is essential.
+A proper gun grip is essential!
+Your gun must become an extension of your arm and your hand.
 Gun grip effects your sighting (aim), your balance, your ability to work the hammer (on a revolver) to pull the trigger, to work a safety mechanism (if your gun has one), to absorb much of the recoil with as little discomfort as possible and your safety.
+Think about it this way, your gun replaces the finger in pointing (or aiming) at an object.
 There are some slight differences between the proper grip for a revolver and that of a semiautomatic gun.

 ANYTIME YOU GRIP YOUR GUN – YOUR TRIGGER FINGER MUST REMAIN STRAIGHT AND NOT ENTER THE TRIGGER GUARD.
 EXTENDED INDEX FINGER SHOULD LIE ALONG THE SIDE OF THE FRAME.

 The proper gun grip for the revolver (whether for one handed or two handed grip) starts with placing the gun in your dominant hand with it pressed all the way into the web of your hand, high on the backstrap.
 The top of the barrel of the gun should be in line with your forearm which should be in line with the “V” created by your thumb and index finger.
 Your trigger finger lies flat along the frame of the gun and does not enter the trigger guard.